5T33Z0/OC-Little-Translated/Config Tips & Tricks/README.md

 # OpenCore Config Tips and Tricks (by 5T33Z0)
 This section contains a small collection of useful tips and tricks for working with OpenCore's `config.plist`.
+Last Update: July 19th, 2021

 <details>
 <summary><strong>Fixing Config Errors</strong></summary>